 The project features a wide range of housing options: lofts, one- to three-bedroom condos, townhouses complete with a backyard, and luxurious penthouses featuring an open-air garden.
 The building will also accommodate a small commercial space at street level, with a storefront on one of Montreal’s most unusual intersections.

 Living at Queen Alix means enjoying a peaceful environment in the heart of the city.
-Close proximity to Jean-Talon Market, Saint-Laurent Blvd., Mile-End, and Outremont make this neighborhood an ideal location for modern families.
+Close proximity to Jean-Talon Market, Jarry Park, Mile-End, and Outremont make this neighborhood an ideal location for modern couples and families.

 Marconi-Alexandra: a groundbreaking district